Custom Search

 Earlier this week Toronto police attended at a high rise apartment building in the northwest end of the city.
 The police were responding to what is becoming an all too common report of shots being fired.
 While the police were outside the building, someone on a 21st floor balcony began throwing beer bottles at the officers.
 One bottle hit a rookie female officer in the head, causing a concussion.
 Had the bottle hit her head at another angle, more serious injuries or even death could have ensued.

-Police determined the apartment that the projectiles were thrown from and arrested a man and his 15-year-old girlfriend.
-A warrant was issued for another man, 24-year-old Khamidi Ferdinand, who was described by police as armed and dangerous.
+Police determined the apartment that the projectiles were thrown from and arrested a man and his 15-year-old girlfriend. a warrant was issued for another man, 24-year-old Khamidi Ferdinand, who was described by police as armed and dangerous.
 In 2003 Ferdinand was charged with the attempted murder of two police officers who were attempting to arrest him.
 Those charges were dismissed after a judge found that his Charter rights had been violated and evidence was excluded.

 Police later obtained a search warrant for the apartment and recovered a large quantity of cash, 100 grams of cocaine, and several weapons including a submachine gun.